New? Start here

 - Drive cheat sheet Need a quick reference for the Drive basics you've learned?
 Download this cheat sheet.

-Set up your organization's fileshare As an administrator, you can use Google Drive to manage, organize, and share your organization’s files in a single, centralized repository.
+Set up your organization's fileshare Use Google Drive to manage, organize, and share your organization’s files in a single, centralized repository.
 After you set up your Drive fileshare, users will be able to find, store, and share documents efficiently in an organized folder structure.

 Top 4 Drive tips